dhmunro/dudley/docs/syntax.rst

 a C typedef, allowing you to give a name to an arbitrary array type and shape.
 This form also permits you to change the alignment of a datatype, which might occasionally be useful to change the alignment of predefined primitives.

+In a compound datatype, the `dataN` may not include any filters.
+In a typedef datatype, the `data` may include a reference filter, but not a compression filter, which suffices to permit a datatype to contain arbitrary arrays of reference pointers.
+This is primarily for compatibility with HDF5 and PDB files; using pointers in native Dudley files is probably never a good idea.

 The fourth form - an empty compound - is a special case which gives Dudley a way to declare variables whose value is `None` in python or `null` in